bengarrett/retrotxtgo/docs/README.md

 - [ ] config shell should have a `--append/source/or` flag to save shell auto-completion?
 - [ ] scan for supported but current shell configuration.
-- [ ] scan for unique color codes like 24-bit colors.
+- [ ] scan for unique color codes like 24-bit, xterm and aix colors.
 - [ ] scan and linkify any http/s, ftp, mailto links in HTML.

 ```sh